climate-action-kits/pxt-fwd-edu/ms-smarthome-modify.md

 ## Reflection @showdialog

 Do you think a ``||variables:change Temperature by||`` 1, or 5 degrees Celsius is more eco-friendly?
 Share your reasoning.

+How might you incorporate a touch sensor into your smart home model to open a door manually?

 What other features might you adapt to help make your automated smart home more sustainable?